 Food wise you could either purchase food from Blenheim’s café or from one of their wooden huts.
 In the courtyard they had stew in a box, burritos, pulled pork or German sausages.
 For £11.50 I bought two large sausages in a bap with 2 soft drinks.
 You could purchase many different drinks including mulled wine and hot chocolate.
 All perfect for warming up after the trail.

 You can book your tickets online and book an allotted time to start the trail.
 Entrance is not covered by a Blenheim Palace annual pass or Blenheim Palace admission.
 Tickets are £14.50 for an adult, £8.50 for children aged 5-16 and children under 5 can visit for free.
 A family ticket for 2 adults and 2 children for the trail is £42.00.
 They also have prices for combined day and trail packages.
 All prices are subject to change and will cost more if you pay on the day.
-Some times and days are selling out fast so to make sure you get the time you want it is advised to book online in advance.
+Some of the times and days are selling out fast so to make sure you get the time you want it is advised to book online in advance.

 To find out more about visiting Blenheim Palace in the daytime please head on over to Blenheim Palace | Family Day out in Oxfordshire